Where does the Oil Spill Liability Trust Fund receive its balance? Who pays into it?

 The Oil Spill Liability Trust Fund (OSLTF) established by the Oil Pollution Act (OPA) is funded in several ways:

-• Barrel tax on domestic and imported oil, and
+- Barrel tax on domestic and imported oil

-To date, the largest source of income for the Fund has been from the per-barrel excise tax on imported and domestic oil, originally 5-cents-per-barrel tax.
-The Energy Policy Act of 2005 re-instated the tax in April 2006..
-The Energy Improvement and Extension Act of 2008 extended the per-barrel excise tax through December 2017 and increased the per-barrel excise tax from 5 cents to 8 cents from 2009-2016 and to 9 cents in 2017.
+Historically, the largest source of income for the Fund has been the per-barrel excise tax on imported and domestic oil.
+The Energy Policy Act of 2005 re-instated the tax in April 2006.
+The Energy Improvement and Extension Act of 2008 extended the tax through December 2017 and increased the rate from 5 cents to 8 cents (2009–2016) and to 9 cents in 2017.

-The Act also repealed the requirement that the tax be suspended when the Fund balance exceeded any given amount.
+The Act also repealed the requirement that the tax be suspended when the Fund balance exceeded a specified amount.

 Who pays the OSLTF oil tax?

-The per-barrel tax to finance the Oil Spill Liability Trust Fund is addressed at section 4611 of the Internal Revenue Code (26 U.S.C.
+The per-barrel tax to finance the OSLTF is addressed at section 4611 of the Internal Revenue Code (26 U.S.C.
 4611).
-The tax applies to crude oil received at a United States (US) refinery and to petroleum products entered into the US for consumption, use, or warehousing.
-The tax also applies to other domestic crude oil used in, or exported from, the US.
+The tax applies to crude oil received at a U.S. refinery and to petroleum products entered into the U.S. for consumption, use, or warehousing.
+It also applies to other domestic crude oil used in, or exported from, the U.S.

-While the Coast Guard is delegated certain authorities to manage and use the Oil Spill Liability Trust Fund, collection of taxes and deposit of collections to the Fund is managed by the Department of Treasury.
+While the Coast Guard manages certain uses of the OSLTF, collection of taxes and deposit of collections to the Fund is managed by the Department of the Treasury.

 What does the trust fund pay for?

-• The Principal Fund, that portion of the OSLTF exclusive of the Emergency Fund, is used primarily to carry out two functions:
+- The Principal Fund, the portion exclusive of the Emergency Fund, is used primarily to:

-• Adjudication and payment of claims for certain uncompensated removal costs and damages
+- Adjudicate and pay claims for certain uncompensated removal costs and damages

-Congressional Appropriations to various federal agencies (including the Coast Guard) responsible for implementation, administration, and enforcement of OPA, and oil spill research and development.
+Congressional appropriations to various federal agencies (including the Coast Guard) support implementation, administration, and enforcement of OPA, as well as oil spill research and development.

 How much money does the trust fund have in it?
 What is the forecast for the Fund?